top of page

 The Congress shall have Power To lay and collect Taxes, Duties, Imposts and Excises, to pay the Debts and provide for the common Defense and general Welfare of the United States; but all Duties, Imposts and Excises shall be uniform throughout the United States;

-The term “general welfare” in these instances means the general well-being, safety, health, peace, and morality of the citizens.
-It does not reference the current Federal Welfare system, which did not exist at the time.
+The term “general welfare” means the general well-being, safety, health, peace, and morality of the citizens.
+It does not reference the current Federal Welfare system, which did not exist then.

-And “promoting the general welfare” does not mean promoting the “specific welfare” of one group of people over the welfare of another group of people.
+“Promoting the general welfare” does not mean promoting the “specific welfare” of one group over the welfare of another.

 U.S. Antitrust laws intend to protect consumers from predatory business practices by,

-Most people don’t know that Antitrust laws do not protect one company from another company.
-Meaning, if I own a company that sells spoons, and another company sells comparable spoons at a lesser price, Antitrust laws cannot come to my rescue.
+Most people don’t know that Antitrust laws do not protect one company from another.
+If I own a company that sells spoons and another company sells comparable spoons at a lesser price, Antitrust laws cannot come to my rescue.

-It's also commonly believed that Antitrust laws prohibit the existence of monopolies.
+It's also commonly misbelieved that Antitrust laws prohibit the existence of monopolies.
 However, the existence of monopolies is legal.
 It is only the abuse of monopolistic power that is illegal.

 Price fixing Laws